 - Unforeseen old-age healthcare expenses and inflation in health insurance premium.

 - Broken public amenities in India require you to spend extra for private backups

 As a result of the above reasons, we’ve changed our attitude towards this math, work and early retirement in general.
 It is better not to have a corpus that is “just enough for living expenses” dependent on unpredictable market returns.

-We now believe that a safer approach is to target a corpus of annual expenses (times) the number of years you expect to live after early retirement.
-Assuming zero real returns i.e. investment returns compensate for inflation.
+We now believe that the safest approach is to target a corpus of annual expenses (times) the number of years you expect to live after early retirement.
+Assuming zero real returns i.e. investment returns just meet the inflation.

-- But, If you are flexible and willing to do some part time work to cover some part of your expenses you can quit job with much less corpus. keep reading to know how.
+- But, If you are flexible and willing to do some part-time work to cover some part of your expenses you can quit the job with much less corpus. keep reading to know how.

-25X corpus is better suited for a traditional retirement around age 65 because 25 years of expenses works out to a life expectancy of age 90, the age till which most people expect to live.
+25X corpus is better suited for a traditional retirement around age 65 because 25 years of expenses work out to a life expectancy of age 90, the age till which most people expect to live.
+Click To Tweet

 Our Practical Approach : 25X Corpus + Active Income